Rachana-Kaparthi/RISC-V/README.md

 ### Program Counter

+Here, we are using Makerchip platform to for implementation of RISC-V microarchitechture.
+The code base can be found [here](https://github.com/Rachana-Kaparthi/RISC-V/blob/main/code/code_base.v)

 The Program Counter is a crucial component in any computer architecture, including RISC-V, as it is responsible for keeping track of the memory address of the next instruction to be fetched and executed by the CPU.

 Here's how the Program Counter works in the RISC-V architecture: